 Note: In 2020, we are facing unique closures and delays.
 While we are writing this article for now, we also hope it will prove useful in the future.
 We’ve listed projected opening dates for anything that is currently closed.
 Maple Grove’s city parks, trails, playgrounds, sport courts and open space continue to remain open for public use.

 1. Become Amateur Dendrologists at Maple Grove Arboretum

 A dendrologist is a scientist who studies trees.
 Now we know.
 The Maple Grove Arboretum has over 100 native trees that families can study together at their own pace.
-We have some suggestions in our directory for learning materials and downloads to use.
+We have some suggestions in our directory for learning materials to use.

 Learn More: 10 Ideas for Family Fun at Maple Grove Arboretum